Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

 \subsubsection{Time-Domain Modeling}

-The fundamental principle behind the Fourier transform is that sequential data can be decomposed \whx{and represented by} a series of periodic signals. \whx{Consequently, it can be used to identify potentially dominant periods} and their corresponding frequencies in the data by analyzing the highest amplitude components. \whx{As a typical practice}, TimesNet \cite{wu2023timesnet} employs the Fast Fourier Transform (FFT) to extract the most significant frequencies with the highest amplitude values, subsequently reshaping the 1D time series data into a 2D space based on the identified periods \whx{for better representation learning}.
-Following TimesNet, PDF \cite{dai2023periodicity} posits that frequencies with larger values facilitate a more discernible distinction between long-term and short-term relationships.
+The fundamental principle behind the Fourier transform is that sequential data can be decomposed and represented by a series of periodic signals.
+Consequently, it can be used to identify potentially dominant periods and their corresponding frequencies in the data by analyzing the highest amplitude components.
+As a prominent integration, TimesNet \cite{wu2023timesnet} employs the Fast Fourier Transform (FFT) to extract the most significant frequencies with the highest amplitude values.
+It then reshapes the 1D time series data into a 2D space based on these identified periods, thereby facilitating hierarchical representation learning.
+Building upon TimesNet, PDF \cite{dai2023periodicity} posits that frequencies with larger values facilitate a more discernible distinction between long-term and short-term relationships.